ibm-ecosystem-engineering/OpenshiftVirtualization/README.md

 ***Step 6:***

 Select the Source as URL and Give the URL of ISO image which you downloaded and uploaded into any S3 Bucket storage.
-Select OS and Flavour ( SIZE OF THE VM) , Workload Profile ( Server, Desktop etc..), Name of the VM.
+Select OS and Flavour ( Size of the vm) , Workload Profile ( Server, Desktop etc..), Name of the VM.
 Finally Click Next button.

 <img src="images/vmdetails1.png" width="900" >